49handyman/EquihashNompPool/README.md

 ![Entrust Computer Technology Center]

 # EquihashNompPool

+[Update 7-19-2021]
+New updates to dashboard, grafna, infludb, prometheus, and numerous prometheus exporters added

+We've been under constant bot attack for last 3 weeks.
+This was all developed to monitor and ban offending ip bots.

+"fail2ban" has been outragously awesome for our site.
+Every pool should have it running.

 Forked from Raven coin Updated to use Equihash

 This is a badly hacked version that no one should use without modifications and bug/security checking.